-The first ever Niketown store was opened back in the 1990 in Portland, Oregon.
+The first-ever Niketown store was opened back in 1990 in Portland, Oregon.
 In 1971, the brand started to use Nike as the brand name along with its swoosh logo, which was created by Carolyn Davis, a student of Portland State University.
 The swoosh symbolises the sound of speed, movement, power, and motivation.
 It is now the most recognised symbol in the world, representing Nike.
-Nike now continues to provide a comfortable and high quality footwear for any of your occasions.
+Nike now continues to provide comfortable and high-quality footwear for any of your occasions.

 Nike consistently brings the heat, that’s a given.
 They have multiple categories to choose from, including running, basketball, the Jordan brand, football, training, and sportswear.
 Nike is defined by both collaboration and innovation.
 Over the past decade, the brand has embraced creatives from all walks of life, from fashion moguls to streetwear brands and artists to celebrities.
 Nike never fails to provide sneakerheads with new collections every year!